fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 Additional Selection Criteria
 Enable experimental, compact IRC style layout
 This is checkbox unchecked and is available by default to check/uncheck under advanced under Appearance setting tab.
-User story expects this value to be hidden from view, pullUpIRCLayoutCheckbox hides checkbox from view which is config value implemented by us to hide it from view.
+User story expects this value to be hidden from view,  ShowSettingIRCStyleLayout hides checkbox from view which is config value implemented by us to hide it from view.
 Original Selection Criteria from User Setting document Use more compact modern layout
 IRC Layout is shown by default under advanced tab, needs to be shown for user story, so no changes required in config.
 Font Size
-Requirement is to set value to normal ( 15), by default value was initially set to (10), its been modified by changing font size from 10 to 15 as required on renderFondSize function.
+Requirement says default font size to be set to 15, whereas default value from matrix was set at 10, its been modified by changing font size from 10 to 15.
+In order to do that, showDefaultFontSize as required on renderFondSection function.
 As it is not supposed to be visible for user to modify , its been hidden by using changeFont custom flag that wraps UI dealing with font size scaling.
 Value is set to false in custom config.
-The checkbox for font under Advanced section has been hidden with pullUpFontlayoutCheckbox custom config value set to false.
+The checkbox for font under Advanced section has been hidden with showSettingFontStyleLayout custom config value set to false.
 Theme
 Allow you to select a visual theme
-Web user story expects it to be enabled, which was default behavior, its been hidden from view with custom config value ChangeTheme , and excludeDefault.
+Web user story expects it to be enabled, which was default behavior, its been hidden from view with custom config value ChangeTheme config value, and excludeDefault hardcoded value.

 Feature:188496
 Web: As an Authenticated Practitioner, I should not be able to view certain Settings that are not applicable or do not need to be displayed to the user, so that I only see applicable settings